Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 # Geographic Distribution

 Let's push the humble PivotTable closer to its limits in order to get the most out of this data.
-We're going to use the PivotTable engine, as well as some formatting tricks, to build a revenue heatmap from scratch.
-Each row in the final PivotTable will correspond to a given latitude value, and the columns will similarly display longitude.
-At the intersection of each set of values, we will create a color-coded display of the revenue gathered at that location, from all meters within the bounds of that intersection.
+We're going to use the PivotTable engine, as well as some formatting tricks, to build **a revenue heatmap from scratch.**

+Each row in our final table will correspond to a given latitude value, and the columns will similarly display longitudes.
+At the intersection of each set of values, we will display the revenue gathered at that location, from all meters within the bounds of that intersection.
+When repeated over the course of all latitudes and longitudes in our dataset, we will come out with a low-resolution heatmap of parking revenue, powered by conditional formatting.

 ## Step 1: Latitude and Longitude